A Triplet Resonance in Superconducting FeSe0.4Te0.6

-The Fe$_{1+y}$Se superconductor\cite{A072369} contains the same electronically active iron-chalcogen or pnictogen layers as in other families of the iron-based superconductors\cite{Kamihara2008,A054630,A064688}.
-The superconducting transition temperature $T_c$ can be raised from 8 K to 14.6 K through partial substitution of Se by Te, while the superconducting volume fraction can be enhanced and the transition sharpened by tuning the iron/chalcogen ratio close to one ($y\approx 0.03$)\cite{B040824}.
-A fortuitous aspect of the Fe(Se,Te) superconductors is the availability of large high-quality single crystalline samples, which allowed us to unambiguously observe the development of a spin resonance above a gap in the superconducting state of FeSe$_{0.4}$Te$_{0.6}$ in inelastic neutron scattering experiments\cite{bao09a}.
-As in optimally doped BaFe$_{1.84}$Co$_{0.16}$As$_2$ ($T_c=22$ K) \cite{A114755}, the resonance disperses only with in-plane momenta, indicating a quasi-two-dimensional superconducting state.
+The Fe$_{1+y}$Se superconductor \cite{A072369} contains the same electronically active iron-chalcogen or pnictogen layers as in other families of the iron-based superconductors \cite{Kamihara2008,A054630,A064688}.
+The small amount of interstitial Fe \cite{A092058} is necessary to stabilize the tetragonal $P4/nmm$ crystalline structure \cite{A072369}.
+The superconducting transition temperature $T_c$ can be raised from 8 K to 14.6 K through partial substitution of Se by Te \cite{B040824}, and the superconducting volume fraction can be enhanced and the transition sharpened by tuning the iron/chalcogen ratio close to one ($y\approx 0.03$) \cite{C035647}.
+A fortuitous aspect of the Fe(Se,Te) superconductors is the availability of large high-quality single crystalline samples, which allowed us to unambiguously observe the development of a spin resonance above a gap in the superconducting state of Fe$_{1.03}$Se$_{0.4}$Te$_{0.6}$ in inelastic neutron scattering experiments \cite{B053559}.
+As in optimally doped BaFe$_{1.84}$Co$_{0.16}$As$_2$ ($T_c=22$ K) \cite{A114755}, the resonance of Fe$_{1.03}$Se$_{0.4}$Te$_{0.6}$ disperses only with in-plane momenta although its intensity varies along various directions \cite{B053559,B114713,D095196}, indicating a quasi-two-dimensional superconducting state.
+The spin-space of the resonance is anisotropic with the in-plane component $\sim 30\%$ larger than that along the $c$-axis \cite{PRB_pol_ILL}.